 Boston is an international melting pot and features nearly 3,000 restaurants to explore.
 The city's diverse dining scene includes everything from local flavors to dishes from around the world, chef-owned restaurants and budget-friendly options.
-New England is known for its fresh seafood, and Bostonians love a good lobster roll from places such as B&G Oysters, Legal Sea Foods or Neptune Oyster.
-On the weekends, visit Bistro du Midi for a great brunch selection or Regina Pizzeria in North End for the best pizza in Boston.
+New England is known for its fresh seafood, and Bostonians love a good lobster roll from places such as The Barking Crab, Legal Sea Foods or Neptune Oyster.
+On the weekends, head to South Boston or Cambridge for a great brunch selection or the North End for the best pizza and pasta in Boston.

 Shopping at every turn

 Boston boasts plenty of excellent shopping options for every type of style.
+Newbury Street is Boston’s best-known street for shopping and features all different types of stores from luxury brands to boutiques and budget-friendly options.
 If you’re looking for larger department stores, head to Copley Place or Prudential Center mall.
-For everything vintage visit Bobby From Boston or score some great finds at 40 South Street thrift shop.
+Looking for something vintage?
+Visit thrift shops in Cambridge or Allston.
 Be sure to check out the weekly open-air artisan market in the South End which supports local businesses, designers, artists and entrepreneurs.